junxit/us-congress-bills-111/bill.md

   - **(2)** *Powers of members and agents* If authorized by the Commission, any member or agent of the Commission may take any action which the Commission is authorized to take by this section.
   - **(3)** *Obtaining official data* The Commission shall secure directly from any department or agency of the United States information necessary to enable it to carry out this Act.
 Upon the request of the Chairperson of the Commission, the head of that department or agency shall furnish that information to the Commission.
   - **(4)** *Gifts, bequests, and devises*
-    - **(A)** *Acceptance by Commission* The Commission may accept, use, and dispose of gifts, bequests, or devises of services or property, both real and personal, for the purpose of aiding or facilitating the work of the Commission.
+    - **(A)** *Acceptance by commission* The Commission may accept, use, and dispose of gifts, bequests, or devises of services or property, both real and personal, for the purpose of aiding or facilitating the work of the Commission.
     - **(B)** *Deposit and availability* Gifts, bequests, or devises of money and proceeds from sales of other property received as gifts, bequests, or devises shall be deposited in the Treasury and shall be available for disbursement upon order of the Commission.
   - **(5)** *Mails* The Commission may use the United States mails in the same manner and under the same conditions as other departments and agencies of the United States.
   - **(6)** *Administrative support services* Upon the request of the Commission, the Administrator of General Services shall provide to the Commission, on a reimbursable basis, the administrative support services necessary for the Commission to carry out its responsibilities under this Act.
   - **(7)** *Contract authority* The Commission is authorized to procure supplies, services, and property and to make or enter in contracts, leases, or other legal agreements; except that any contract, lease, or other legal agreement made or entered into by the Commission may not extend beyond the date of termination of the Commission.
 - **(g)** *Reports*
-  - **(1)** *Periodic report* Beginning not later than the last day of the 3-month period beginning on the date of enactment of this Act and the last day of each 3-month period thereafter, the Commission shall submit to Congress and the President a report on the activities and plans of the Commission.
+  - **(1)** *Periodic report* Beginning not later than the last day of the 3-month period beginning on the effective date of this Act, and the last day of each 3-month period thereafter, the Commission shall submit to Congress and the President a report on the activities and plans of the Commission.
+  - **(2)** *Annual reports* The Commission shall submit to the President and Congress annual reports on the revenue and expenditures of the Commission, including a list of each gift, bequest, or devise to the Commission with a value of more than $250, together with the identity of the donor of each gift, bequest, or devise.
-  - **(2)** *Recommendations* Not later than 2 years after the effective date of this Act, the Commission shall submit to Congress and the President a report containing specific recommendations for commemorating the centennial of World War I and coordinating related activities.
+  - **(3)** *Recommendations* Not later than 2 years after the effective date of this Act, the Commission shall submit to Congress and the President a report containing specific recommendations for commemorating the centennial of World War I and coordinating related activities.
-- **(h)** *Termination* The Commission shall terminate on the earlier of the date that is 30 days after the activities honoring the centennial observation of World War I are carried out or July 28, 2019.
-Section 14(a)(2)(B) of the Federal Advisory Committee Act (5 U.S.C.
+- **(h)** *Federal advisory committee act waiver* Section 14 of the Federal Advisory Committee Act (5 U.S.C.
 App.), relating to the termination of advisory committees, shall not apply to the Commission.
+- **(i)** *Authorization of Funds*
+  - **(1)** *In general* There is authorized to be appropriated to the Commission to carry out this Act $500,000 for each of fiscal years 2010 through 2019.
+  - **(2)** *Availability* Amounts made available under this subsection shall remain available until the termination of the Commission as described in subsection (k).
+- **(j)** *Annual audit* For any fiscal year for which the Commission receives an appropriation of funds, the Inspector General of the Department of the Interior shall perform an audit of the Commission, shall make the results of any audit performed available to the public, and shall transmit such results to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.
+- **(k)** *Termination* The Commission shall terminate on the earlier of the date that is 30 days after the activities honoring the centennial observation of World War I are carried out, or July 28, 2019.
-- **(i)** *Effective date* This section shall be effective on January 1, 2010.
+- **(l)** *Effective date* This section shall take effect on January 1, 2010.